LdDl/odam/ROADMAP.md

 * Some kind of wiki
 * Logo
 * Contributing guidelines
-* gRPC
-    * extend gRPC-client to send more attributes
 * Additional field 'targeted objects' in [odam.VirtualLine](virtual_lines.go#11) struct.
 After it's done odam.VirtualLine will be able to detect only pedestrians or only motorbikes for example.
 * pedestrian detection
     * detect pedestrians